 The central monitoring project has grown from the initial automation of the Reservoir Road Pump Station to include eight other pump stations.
 Monitoring and control of water treatment facilities has expanded to include the Interim Corrosion Control Facility in Marlborough, the Cosgrove Disinfection Facility, the Norumbega Temporary Disinfection Facility and the Ware Disinfection Facility.
 In addition, water quality is monitored at seven locations from two Operations Control Centers.
-Real time SCADA monitoring of Telog data is being established with 150 sites currently active.
+Real time Supervisory Control and Data Acquisition (SCADA) monitoring of Telog data is being established with 150 sites currently active.
 Operation control centers (OCCs) at the MWRA Chelsea and Clinton facilities provide remote monitoring and control of all the SCADA facilities.
-Also, as part of its Integrated Water Supply Improvement Program, MWRA is building several new and upgraded facilities.
-These include the Nash Hill Covered Storage facility and the Loring Road Covered Storage facility, which are complete, and the Walnut Hill Water Treatment Plant, the MetroWest Water Supply Tunnel, , and the Norumbega Covered Storage facility, which are under construction.
-The existing system-wide backbone microwave communications network has been improved to connect these new facilities to the waterworks communications system.
+Also, as part of its Integrated Water Supply Improvement Program, MWRA built several new and upgraded facilities.
+These included the Nash Hill Covered Storage facility and the Loring Road Covered Storage facility, Carroll Water Treatment Plant, MetroWest Water Supply Tunnel, and the Norumbega Covered Storage facility.
+The existing system-wide backbone microwave communications network has been improved to connect these facilities to the waterworks communications system.